shah0150/MAD9145-W21/docs/modules/week2/README.md

 Here is a [Sample Memo document](/mad9145-w19/Memo-Example.pdf)

+Meeting Minutes can also be created based on the Meeting Agenda document.
+Things that you want to record from each meeting include:

+- Who was in attendance
+- What was discussed (this comes from the agenda)
+- What were the action items from the meeting (Who is doing what)

 ## Learning To Use Wrike

 Your [Wrike](https://www.wrike.com) accounts will soon be live.
 You will be receiving invitations to join an account and you will be assigned to a project.
 The team lead and design lead will be set as the owners of the project but everyone on the team will be invited to participate in the project.